- Home

 - We contribute to the realization of a sustainable society by continually improving our environmental management systems, and by communicating and cooperating with our stakeholders proactively.

-We reduce CO₂ emissions throughout our value chain including procurement of raw materials, manufacturing, transportation, selling and disposal of our products. - Realization of “Resource recycling”
+- For addressing climate change, we reduce CO₂ emissions and promote the use of renewable energy throughout our value chain including procurement of raw materials, manufacturing, transportation, selling and disposal of our products.

 - We develop human resources who practice environmental activities through enlightening people involved in group activities and educating employees.